 "To help with this, my son, I have bought you something which I never would have thought we would need.
 You have always been within earshot.
-But in New York we will need a way to stay in constant touch."
+But when you're in New York we will need a way to stay in constant touch."
 He held a box out to Judah.

-"Oh," Judah marveled at the smooth box, all white except for a picture of a tiny elegant plastic shape with a blue light on it.
+"Oh," Judah marveled at the smooth box, all white except for a picture of a tiny white, elegant plastic shape with a blue light on it.

 The world indeed had a convincing allure.